Hon Steve Maharey

 Born in Palmerston North, Steve Maharey attended Terrace End, Ross Intermediate and Freyberg High Schools.

-In the 1970s and 1980s, he was heavily involved through teaching and writing in organisational change as a Junior Lecturer in Business Administration and then as a Senior Lecturer in Sociology seeking to understand the enormous changes taking place in New Zealand society.
+University study unearthed a fascination with change and in the 1970s and 1980s, Steve lectured in organisational change at Massey University, seeking to understand the enormous changes taking place in New Zealand society.

-He became a Senior Cabinet Minister in 1999 and held a wide range of portfolios including education, higher education, social development, child youth and family, employment, broadcasting, housing, research, science and technology, Crown Research Institutes, youth and community organisations.
+In 1990 he entered Parliament as the MP for Palmerston North and spent the next nine years as a senior member of the Opposition Labour Party.
+He then became a Senior Cabinet Minister in 1999 and held a wide range of portfolios including education, social development, child youth and family, employment, broadcasting, housing, science and technology and more.

-He was awarded the Companion of New Zealand Medal (CNZM) in 2008 for his services to government and education.
+Steve was awarded the Companion of New Zealand Medal (CNZM) in 2008 for his services to government and education.